ordbok/library/CODE_OF_CONDUCT.md

 We encourage all communities to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
-In the event that an issue cannot be resolved locally, please feel free to report your concerns by contacting oosp@ordbok.one.
+In the event that an issue cannot be resolved locally, please feel free to report your concerns by contacting open@ordbok.one.

 In your report please include: